hsri-pf9/pf9-du/bbone/bbmaster/README.md

 ### GET /v1/hosts/ ###
 Returns a list of all host descriptors.

+### POST /v1/hosts/__id__/support ###
+Sends a request to the host agent on the specified host to generate and return a support bundle to the deployment unit.
+The request is asynchronous and not guaranteed to succeed.
+Returns a 404 error code if the specified host does not exist.

 ### GET /v1/hosts/__id__/apps ###
 Returns the apps configuration for the specified host.